How STK and MATLAB may be co-simulated with Innoslate to refine design engineering results through operational scenario models.

 1 Co-Simulate STK Models in Innoslate

-Models created in STK were integrated in Innoslate through use of Action diagrams.
+Models created in STK were integrated in Innoslate through Action diagrams.
 Once simulated, the results produced in Innoslate provided a more detailed analysis of the lunar rover’s mission on the surface of the Moon.
-The sections following describe the processes conducted to integrate STK models into Innoslate simulations for the Lunar Rover project.
+The following sections describe the processes conducted to integrate STK models into Innoslate simulations for the Lunar Rover project.

 1.1 Create a Model in STK